EnigmasLab/enigma-core/docs/docs/nodes/interact-node.md

 ## Option 1: Using the CLI

-You can use the CLI (aka `injectived`) to interact with a node.
+You can use the CLI (aka `enigmad`) to interact with a node.
 If you are interact with your a node in your local private network, but sure the node is running in one terminal before you use the CLI.

-For more detilas of how to use `injectived`, go to [Using `injectived`](../develop/tools/injectived/02_using.md).
+For more detilas of how to use `enigmad`, go to [Using `enigmad`](../develop/tools/enigmad/02_using.md).

 ## Option 2: Using gRPC